varnishcache/varnish-devicedetect/INSTALL.rst

 ''''''''''''''''''''''''''''''''''''''''''

-Another way of signaling the device type is to override or normalize the User-Agent header sent to the backend:
+Another way of signaling the device type is to override or normalize the User-Agent header sent to the backend.

+For example

-    User-Agent: Mozilla/5.0 (Linux; U; Android 2.2; nb-no; HTC Desire Build/FRF91) AppleWebKit/533.1 (KHTML, like Gecko) Version/4.0 Mobile Safari/533.1 --> User-Agent: mobile-android
+    User-Agent: Mozilla/5.0 (Linux; U; Android 2.2; nb-no; HTC Desire Build/FRF91) AppleWebKit/533.1 (KHTML, like Gecko) Version/4.0 Mobile Safari/533.1

+becomes:

+    User-Agent: mobile-android

+when seen by the backend.

-This works if you don't need the original header for anything.
+This works if you don't need the original header for anything on the backend.
 A possible use for this is for CGI scripts where only a small set of predefined headers are (by default) available for the script.

-To make sure that any caches out on the Internet doesn't cache it, a Vary header on User-Agent must be added on the way out.

 ..
 072-example2-start
 VCL::